inji/inji-wallet/docs/presentation-during-issuance.md

   - Because in the future, there can be other interaction types (eg - `redirect_to_web` or any custom interaction) supported during issuance as well.
 Hence, to keep it extensible, we have designed it this way.
 - In Step 4, why is ovp request validation or any other processing propogated to Wallet rather than being handled in inji-openid4vp library?
   - Because the Wallet is responsible for user interactions, including displaying requests and obtaining user consent.
 Hence, the Wallet needs to validate the request and process it accordingly.
-  - This also allows the Wallet to have control over how it wants to handle the presentation request and which library to code to use for VP response creation.
+  - This also allows the Wallet to have control over how it wants to handle the presentation request and which library to use for VP response creation.
 - In step 5, why is authenticateVerifier called with urlEncodedAuthorizationRequest = null and authorizationRequest = ovpRequest?
   - Because in this flow, the openid4vp request is received by value (not as a URL).
 Hence, we pass it as authorizationRequest.
 - In step 6, why is there a special validation for response_mode?
   - Because in this flow, the response_mode can be `iar-post` or `iar-post.jwt`, which are specific to interactive authorization requests.
   - Hence, we need to skip the response_uri check for these modes as ovp_request may not contain response_uri in such cases and response is sent to the interaction endpoint of the issuer.
-- In step 11, why is method `constructOVPResponse` used rather than `sendAuthorizationResponseToVerifier`?
+- In step 11, why is method `constructVPResponse` used rather than `sendAuthorizationResponseToVerifier`?
   - Because in this flow, the VP response needs to be sent to the Issuer (/iar) which is known to vci client library.
   - The method `sendAuthorizationResponseToVerifier` is designed to send the VP response directly to the verifier endpoint, which is not applicable in this case.
   - check below point for more clarity on why vci-client needs only the OVP response.